-Harley-Davidson’s success is partly built on the effectiveness of its corporate social responsibility (CSR) strategies in addressing stakeholders’ needs and interests.
-Based on Archie Carroll’s theory of corporate social responsibility, stakeholders are individuals or groups that affect and are affected by the business.
-In Harley-Davidson’s case, stakeholders significantly influence customers’ perception about the company and its brand and products.
-The firm must address stakeholders’ interests.
-These interests serve as a reflection of Harley-Davidson’s target customers’ concerns.
+Harley-Davidson’s success is partly built on the effectiveness of its corporate social responsibility (CSR) strategies for addressing stakeholders’ needs and interests.
+Based on Archie Carroll’s theory of corporate social responsibility, stakeholders are individuals or groups that affect and are affected by the motorcycle business.
+Corporate citizenship, sustainability, and business ethics influence customer perception about the company’s brand and products, and the effectiveness of the business competencies shown in the SWOT analysis of Harley-Davidson.
+Stakeholders’ interests serve as a reflection of the motorcycle company’s target customers’ concerns.
 Through appropriate corporate social responsibility programs, Harley-Davidson satisfies its stakeholders’ interests.
 In turn, these stakeholders provide adequate support to ensure the company’s resilience and competitiveness.

 Harley-Davidson’s Stakeholder Groups & CSR Initiatives

-Based on major issues facing the motorcycle industry, Harley-Davidson’s corporate social responsibility programs target specific interests of stakeholders.
-Harley-Davidson’s CSR programs prioritize stakeholders groups as follows, arranged according to significance:
+Based on issues facing the motorcycle industry, Harley-Davidson’s corporate social responsibility programs target specific interests of stakeholders.
+Harley-Davidson’s CSR programs prioritize stakeholder groups as follows, arranged according to significance:

 - Customers (top-priority stakeholders)

 Environmentalists.
 Harley-Davidson has become increasingly sensitive toward the interests of environmentalists as a stakeholder group.
 These stakeholders are significant because they push businesses to contribute to environmental protection and conservation.
+Many of this group’s corporate citizenship concerns for green business represent the ecological trends shown in the PESTLE/PESTEL analysis of Harley-Davidson.
 The Harley-Davidson Foundation partly addresses these interests.
 For example, the Foundation gives financial support to charitable organizations that have environmental conservation programs.
-As part of its corporate social responsibility efforts, Harley-Davidson also has a sustainability strategy where the company maintains partnerships with organizations like The Nature Conservancy to support environmental conservation.
+As part of its corporate social responsibility efforts, the motorcycle company also has a sustainability strategy involving partnerships with organizations, like The Nature Conservancy, to support environmental conservation.
 Moreover, Harley-Davidson implements new technologies to ensure optimal efficiency and to minimize the environmental impact of its business.

 Suppliers.
 Harley-Davidson’s suppliers are significant stakeholders that influence the company’s production capacity and corporate social responsibility programs.
 This stakeholder group determines the availability of materials that the company uses to manufacture its motorcycles.
 The interests of suppliers include continued and stable partnership with Harley-Davidson.
 The company addresses these stakeholders’ interests to ensure business resilience and adequate production capacity.
 For example, Harley-Davidson’s Supplier Diversity policy includes maximizing support for a wide variety of suppliers instead of focusing on just a few big ones.
-In this corporate social responsibility strategy, small community-based suppliers benefit through partnerships with Harley-Davidson.
+In this corporate social responsibility strategy, small community-based suppliers benefit through partnerships with the motorcycle company.
+Furthermore, Harley-Davidson’s operations management contributes to corporate citizenship by providing support for suppliers through streamlined supply chain management.

 Employees.
 Employees are significant stakeholders because they influence Harley-Davidson’s output quality and capacity.
 The interests of this stakeholder group include fair treatment and career opportunities.
-Harley-Davidson’s corporate social responsibility strategy addresses these interests through employment policies and programs based on the company’s core values (e.g. Respect the Individual, Encourage Intellectual Curiosity) and expected behaviors (e.g. teamwork, creativity, and diversity).
+The motorcycle manufacturer’s corporate social responsibility strategy addresses these interests through employment policies and programs based on the company’s core values (e.g., Respect the Individual, Encourage Intellectual Curiosity) and expected behaviors (e.g., teamwork, creativity, and diversity).
+These values and behaviors are linked to Harley-Davidson’s company culture (corporate culture).
 The Harley-Davidson Foundation also promotes employee involvement in outreach programs to improve employee morale.

 Harley-Davidson’s CSR Performance in Addressing Stakeholders’ Interests